Maya astronomy: Eclipses

+Santa Elena Poco Uinic Stela 3 has the Mesoamerican long count date of 9.17.19.13.16 5 K'ib' 14 Ch'en inscribed with a Maya glyph of a total solar eclipse, a unique record in the Maya region.

 Lord Kan II of Caracol had altar 21 installed in the center of a ball court.
 It has inscriptions that mark important dates of the accomplishments of his ancestor Lord Water and himself.
 Lord Kan II used the dates of important astronomical phenomena for these.
 For example: